22 August 2026 · Exclusions

 Income outside the regime

-- Real estate income from personally-held property.
+- Real estate income from personally-held property: rent and gains on sale.

 When personal becomes business